-Administrative expenses for the year ended December 31, 2018 were \$2.8 million, compared to \$million for the year ended December 31,2019.
-Thisof \$million was primarily due to.
+Administrative expenses for the year ended December 31, 2018 were \$2.8 million, compared to \$6.8 million for the year ended December 31, 2019.
+This increase of \$4.0 million was primarily due to our expansion of supporting administrative functions to aid continued research and development activities in 2019.